(In honor of my daughter who was born on 12/12/12 and will be 12 this year 😊)

 Here’s how I transformed my initial negative reactions to her screen time into constructive, supportive guidance:

-2. Initial Reaction: Perceiving the iPad as a potential negative influence.
-Constructive Solution: I embraced the iPad as a helpful, yet temporary tool, as I had a long-term plan in mind (see #12).
+- Initial Reaction: Perceiving the iPad as a potential negative influence.
+Constructive Solution: I embraced the iPad as a helpful tool.
 I discovered that the iPad gave me the focused, uninterrupted time I needed to support my son and attend to my own work, while my daughter explored creative, inspirational, and educational content online.
-She even contributed to my business with insights on logo design, branding, and more, and I made sure to express my gratitude for her help.
+Because of her iPad use, she helped contribute to my business with insights on logo design, branding, social media ideas, and more.
+Instead of hovering or constantly monitoring where my daughter had been on her iPad, I focused on staying closely connected with her and guiding her positively, so she’d be more likely to choose uplifting and healthy content on her own.

-3. Initial Reaction: Stressing out over the potential negative long-term effects of the iPad.
-Constructive Solution: I made my daughter aware of the consequences of excessive use.
+- Initial Reaction: Stressing out over the potential negative long-term effects of the iPad.
+Constructive Solution: I made my daughter aware of the consequences of excessive use and committed to decrease her screentime hours.
 I created a satirical "ad" where I “advertised” the iPad (or “iPadium”) like a prescription drug, listing its side effects for dramatic effect (*see below).
 I performed it for her once, and she got the message loud and clear.
 Afterwards, I enthusiastically asked if she’d like to hear the iPadium advertisement again and she responded with an emphatic, “No!”
+I was also able to cut down on screen time by simply spending more quality time together — whether that meant getting out of the house or doing something fun at home that we both enjoyed.

-4. Initial Reaction: Worrying about my daughter’s well-being.
+- Initial Reaction: Worrying about my daughter’s well-being.
 Constructive Solution: I focused on managing my own stress levels using the Happier Mom Daily Celebration Journal and setting my sights on my goals.
 To guide my daughter, I knew I needed to lead by example.
-For me, this meant embodying three core pillars of life—Relationships, Health, and Wealth—and demonstrating how to learn and grow through trial and error.
+For me, this meant embodying three core pillars of life—Relationships, Health, and Contribution to Society—and demonstrating how to learn and grow through trial and error.
 I surrounded myself with positive, loving individuals who supported my goals, shared my commitment to prioritizing health, and openly discussed my journey of serving people in need through my business.
 I asked my daughter what advice she would give to her own children.
 After some thought, she replied, “I’d tell them they should do more good things than bad, because if everyone did more bad than good, the world would be a pretty messed-up place."
+Not bad advice coming from a 12-year-old!

-6. Initial Reaction: Feeling repulsed by my daughter’s poor hygiene habits.
-Constructive Solution: I focused on educating my daughter and setting reasonable rules together.
-My daughter had no idea that her skin was home to about 1 trillion bacteria, especially in areas like the armpits, groin, and face.
-Once she understood this, she became more motivated to shower regularly, brush her teeth, and care for her skin.
+- Initial Reaction: Feeling repulsed by my daughter’s poor hygiene habits.
+Constructive Solution: I focused instead on educating my daughter about the importance of hygiene and made certain tasks non-negotiable before engaging in specific activities.
+My daughter had no idea that her skin was home to about one trillion bacteria, especially in areas like the armpits, groin, and face.
+Once she understood this, she became more motivated to shower regularly, brush her teeth, and care for her skin and hair.
 On one occasion, when she refused to brush her teeth, I allowed her to experience the consequences, and she ended up getting sick—fortunately, nothing serious.
 This taught her a valuable lesson about the importance of hygiene.
-I found that co-creating day-to-day rules with my daughter regarding hygiene, based on the circumstances, worked best.
+I also made certain tasks non-negotiable before engaging in specific activities.

-7. Initial Reaction: Becoming anxious about my daughter’s poor eating habits.
+- Initial Reaction: Becoming anxious about my daughter’s poor eating habits.
 Constructive Solution: I worked on becoming a positive role model, educating her, and offering healthier food options.
 Junk food is everywhere and tempting, but its nutritional value is low.
 I prioritized brainstorming, buying ingredients, and preparing gut-healthy meals (or choosing healthier takeout) for the family, knowing how essential they are for both body and mind.
 It took some trial and error to find recipes everyone enjoyed, but seeing them appreciate healthier options made it all worth it.
 I explained to my daughter that to think and act clearly, she needed to eat healthier and stay hydrated.
-Since school cafeteria food was mostly processed, I took her shopping for healthier snacks and lunches she picked out herself.
-I also taught her to eat mindfully and recognize when she’d eaten too much junk food, prompting her to eat more veggies.
+Since school cafeteria food was mostly processed, I bought healthier snacks and lunches she picked out herself.
+I told her that if she wanted junk food she would have to buy it herself with her own money.
+Most importantly, I taught her to eat mindfully and recognize when she’d eaten too much junk food, prompting her to eat more healthy food.

 -------------------------------------